In today’s video we’ll continue to expand our vocabulary and learn a new English word – “benevolent.”

 And suffix “-ent” in English helps form an adjective and means “he who” or “that which…”

-And so, the literal meaning of “benevolent” is “he who wishes well.”
+Thus, the literal meaning of “benevolent” is “he who wishes well.”

 To be benevolent means to be good, to be well-wishing, and the word can be applied to people, fictional characters, or even intentions.